educorzo/reacty/README.md

-# react-with-webpack-typescript
+# React template

-This repo contains sample code of how to setup a react app with Webpack, Babel and TypeScript.
+This is my own custom React Typescript template.

-Find the whole tutorial over here: https://anubhav7x.hashnode.dev/setup-a-react-app-using-webpack-babel-and-typescript
+This also includes Jest, Webpack, Sass and Eslint